The Missing Cross to Purity

 in which faith you all please God;

-everyone look unto him for it, for the finishing of it, who is the author of it.
+everyone look to him for it, for the finishing of it, who is the author of it.

-for by the faith, which is the shield, do they resist him and quench his fiery darts;
+for by the faith, which is the shield, they resist him and quench his fiery darts;

-and they resist him that would defile them and make them imperfect,
+and they resist him who would defile them and make them imperfect,

 and lead them into those things which would displease God.

-And all that are out of this faith, they cry, no victory while we are upon the earth;
+And all who are out of this faith, they cry, no victory while we are upon the earth;

-but they must have a body of sin unto the grave, and a purgatory to cleanse them in;
+but they must have a body of sin to the grave, and a purgatory to cleanse them in;

 these are all in the error concerning the faith;